 As David Ogilvy once said, “We sell, or else.”
 But we try to sell with style.
 We try to balance the killer with the poet.

-It’s a known fact — third-party endorsements can help you sell products.
+It’s a known fact about writing copy: third-party endorsements can help you sell products.

-But it’s equally effective to position your selling argument as a direct communication between the company founder and his or her customer.
+But it’s equally effective to position your sales argument as a direct communication between the company founder and his or her customer.

 This down-to-earth approach levels the playing field.
 It telegraphs to the customer, “See, the CEO isn’t some cold and remote figurehead interested in profit only.
 He’s approachable and friendly.
 He cares about us.”

 You’ll spot some of this type of copy in these 20 call to action examples.

 Some copy will explain the ugly truth about the product.